 Nevada Career Institute

 Nevada Career Institute is a small, privately-owned career training center aimed at preparing students for quick entry into the workforce.
 With an enrollment of only 272 students and a student-to-faculty ratio of around 18:1, the school is able to personalize the learning experience while also providing hands-on instruction.
 According to the National Center for Education Statistics, tuition and fees for the 2014-15 school year came out to $29,085.
 All certificates and diplomas offered by the school are in the realm of health care and rehabilitation.
-Some of their top programs include:
+Some of their popular programs include:

 - Medical Assistant